 * Correspondence: freddyg@ruppin.ac.il

-Abstract: Deep Neural Networks (DNNs) are broadly used in various artificial intelligence applications and platforms such as sensors in IoT devices, speech and image recognition in mobile systems and web searching in datacenters.
+Abstract: Deep neural networks (DNNs) are widely used in various artificial intelligence applications and platforms, such as sensors in IoT devices, speech and image recognition in mobile systems and web searching in datacenters.
 While DNNs achieve remarkable prediction accuracy, they introduce major computational and memory bandwidth challenges due to the increasing model complexity and the growing amount of data used for training and inference.
-These challenges introduce major difficulties not only due to the constraints of system cost, performance and energy consumption but also due to the limitations of the available memory bandwidth.
+These challenges introduce major difficulties not only due to the constraints of system cost, performance and energy consumption but also due to limitations in currently available memory bandwidth.
 The recent advances in semiconductor technologies have further intensified the gap between computational hardware performance and memory systems bandwidth.
-Thereby, memory systems are today a major performance bottleneck for DNN applications.
+Consequently, memory systems are today a major performance bottleneck for DNN applications.
 In this paper we present DRAMA, a Deep neuRAl network Memory Simulator.
-DRAMA extends the SCALE-Sim simulator for DNN inference on systolic arrays with detailed, accurate and extensive modeling and simulation environment of the memory system.
-DRAMA can simulate the detailed hierarchical main memory components such as memory channels, modules, ranks, banks and related timing parameters.
-In addition, DRAMA can explore tradeoffs for memory system performance, and identify bottlenecks for different DNNs and memory architectures.
-We demonstrate DRAMA’s capabilities through a set of experimental simulations on several use cases.
+DRAMA extends the SCALE-Sim simulator for DNN inference on systolic arrays with a detailed, accurate and extensive modeling and simulation environment of the memory system.
+DRAMA can simulate in detail the hierarchical main memory components – such as memory channels, modules, ranks and banks – and related timing parameters.
+In addition, DRAMA can explore tradeoffs for memory system performance and identify bottlenecks for different DNNs and memory architectures.
+We demonstrate DRAMA’s capabilities through a set of experimental simulations based on several use cases.

 Keywords: machine learning; deep neural networks; systolic array; memory hierarchy; DRAM memory; performance simulation.